mrkhntr/C2MIPsASM/README.md

 ### Why Design?
 Because translating a thought to direct assembly code can be challenging.
 Following a strict set of rules can make the process less error prone.
 ### Design Steps
-#### 1. Write your code as you would in C language.
+#### 1. Express the solution to the coding problem as you would in C language.
 The C language has direct parallels to assembly instructions which is discussed in the rest of the document.
 It may help by separating as many steps of your C code as possible.
 For example, see the following:
 ```c
 arrA[0] = arr[10];